daviddetorres/AI-as-role-master/rules-prompts.md

 - Every time the player says "@save", you must generate a prompt with all the information about the game, story, and characters, allowing them to continue in another conversation after this initial prompt.
 Include information about the past story (brief summary of the story from the beginning), stats, locations (short description of all of them since the beginning and a rough map that contains all of them), NPCs (short description of all of them since the beginning), and items (short description of all of them including stats).
 Also include information about all the creatures the player has captured, including their stats, abilities, and current level.
 Include also include information about all the creatures the player has encountered so far, along with a brief description of each creature, their types, and any relevant information for completing the creature encyclopedia.
 Also include the player's progress in the creature encyclopedia.

-- Every time the player says "@inventory", you must generate a list of all the items the player has in their inventory, along with a brief description of each item.
+- Every time the player says "@inventory", you must generate a list of all the items the player has in their inventory, along with a brief description of each item. use table format for the item stats.

 - Every time the player says "@stats", you must generate a list of the main attributes of the character (Strength, Dexterity, Constitution, Intelligence, Wisdom, Charisma; or an adaptation of them to the ambiance proposed by the player) along with their current values.